Eastern Bloc: Dissolution

-The start of the disintegration of the Eastern Bloc can be attributed to the opening of a border gate between Austria and Hungary at the Pan-European Picnic in August 1989.
-In 1990 East Germany reunited with West Germany following the 1989 fall of the Berlin Wall.
+The start of the disintegration of the Eastern Bloc can be attributed to June 1989 Polish parliamentary election, to the opening of a border gate between Austria and Hungary at the Pan-European Picnic on 19 August 1989, and to the fact that the Hungarian Government granted 108 GDR citizens permission to cross the Iron Curtain.
+These citizens had stayed in the Embassy of Western Germany in Budapest.
+This permission became publicly known.
+Nine days later, 1,400 had come to the Embassy, on 2 September there were 3,500 and on 4 September 4,700 GDR citizens.
+At the evening of 9 September 1989, Hungary opened its border to Austria for all GDR citizens.

+On 3 October 1990 East Germany reunited with West Germany following the November 1989 fall of the Berlin Wall.
 Unlike previous Soviet leaders in 1953, 1956 and 1968, Gorbachev refused to use force to end the 1989 Revolutions against Marxist–Leninist rule in Eastern Europe.
 The fall of the Berlin Wall and end of the Warsaw Pact spread nationalist and liberal ideals throughout the Soviet Union.
 In 1991, Conservative communist elites launched a 1991 Soviet coup d'état attempt, which hastened the end of Marxist–Leninist rule in Eastern Europe.
 However, the 1989 Tiananmen Square protests in China were violently repressed by the communist government there, which maintained its grip on power.

 In 1989, a wave of revolutions, sometimes called the "Autumn of Nations", swept across the Eastern Bloc.

 Major reforms occurred in Hungary following the replacement of János Kádár as General Secretary of the Communist Party in 1988.
 In Poland in April 1989, the Solidarity organization was legalized and allowed to participate in parliamentary elections.
-It captured 99% of available parliamentary seats.
+In the elections on 4 June 1989, it captured 99% of available parliamentary seats.